ampl/gsl/doc/statistics.rst

 .. function:: double gsl_stats_sd_with_fixed_mean (const double data[], size_t stride, size_t n, double mean)

-   This function calculates the standard deviation of *data* for a fixed population mean *mean*.
+   This function calculates the standard deviation of :data:`data` for a fixed population mean :data:`mean`.
 The result is the square root of the corresponding variance function.

 Absolute deviation